JuneKelly/clj-omni/README.md

 ## Why use Omni instead of Component?

 Because Omni is massively simpler, and doesn't require full-app buy-in.
+Just shove things into `omni`, and pluck them out later.

 I've got nothing against Component, it's a great tool, but sometimes you really just want your "system" to be a global lookup table, without any other baggage.